About: Toremifene (Fareston®)

 Where do I get this medication?

-Toremifene is is available through retail or mail order pharmacy.
-Your oncology team will work with your prescription drug plan to identify an in-network, retail or mail order pharmacy for medication distribution.
+Toremifene is available through retail or mail-order pharmacy.
+Your oncology team will work with your prescription drug plan to identify an in-network, retail, or mail-order pharmacy for medication distribution.

 Possible Side Effects of Toremifene